shyrwinsia/dcydr/README.md

 ## Upcoming Features

-Don't ask me to add a shake gesture to pick or show an animation picking.
-I think it's a waste of time to wait for a pointless animation and an insult to your intelligence to make you shake your phone to generate a random pick.
-If you think this is important, get another app.
-There are other apps out there that do exactly that.
-The whole point of this is to be simple, clean and fast.
-This app is not for entertainment purposes.

-Some features I'm planning to do in the future:
+This app aims to be simple, clean and fast.
+A picking animation or a 'shake to pick' will never be added as a feature.
+There are other apps out there that do that, but this isn't one of them.
+By contrast, here are some features I'm planning to do in the future:

 - Categorize items and lists
 - Batch select and deselect
 - Reorder lists
-- Clone list
+- Clone and edit list
-- Share list
+- Share list to another user

 ## About